alexle/alexle.github.com/posts/chicago-marathon-recap.markdown

 My GPS watch goes bananas early, probably from the tunnel or high-rise buildings.
 I can't trust the accuracy so I give up on it and resign to run the race naked.

 It's decently windy in this section.
 I do my best to tuck in behind the pack and conserve as much energy as possible.
-Chocolate GU at mile 5, so yummy.
+Chocolate GU at mile 5, yum.

 ##Miles 6.2 - 9.3 (8:47 min/mi)##